dysemjay/dys-server-guide/guide.md

   Sets the name of the server

 * `sv_pure <-1, 0, 1, or 2>` Default: 0
-  Determines to what extent a client will be permitted to use files that differ from their serverside counterpart.
-For most cases in Dystopia, this can just be set to 2.
-The behavior of this ConVar seems bugged, or otherwise unclear.
-Much of this documentation is based on conjecture without much testing; more information regarding its behavior can be found in the known bugs section.
+  Determines to what extent a client will be permitted to use files that differ from those included with the vanilla game.
+The behavior of the ConVar seems bugged in many ways.
+It appears that values 1, and 2 cause equivalent behavior to 0: From a client perspective, it is possible to use non-whitelisted custom content, and sv_pure will actually be reported as 0.
+More information regarding its behavior can be found in the known bugs section.

   -1: No restrictions on clientside files.
 Apply no rules.
    0: Minimal restriction on clientside files.
 Apply rules in `<Name of server directory>/dystopia/cfg/trusted_keys_base.txt`.
    1: Strict restriction on clientside files.
 Apply rules in `<Name of server directory>/dystopia/cfg/pure_server_full.txt`, `<Name of server directory>/dystopia/cfg/trusted_keys_base.txt`, and in `<Name of server directory>/dystopia/pure_server_whitelist.txt`.
+This does not appear to work.
    2: Strictest restriction on clientside files.
 Apply rules in `<Name of server directory>/dystopia/cfg/pure_server_full.txt` and in `<Name of server directory>/dystopia/cfg/trusted_keys_base.txt`.
+This does not appear to work.

 * `sv_lan <0 or 1>` Default: 0
   If set to 1, the server will be run in LAN mode, which should prevent users from joining, or seeing the server if they are not in your local area network.
 However, that feature appears to be bugged; please check the known bugs section for more information.
 This will also prevent banning of players by SteamID, and disable VAC security.
+Note that if you intend to set this to 1, then it should also be set from the command prompt.
+Othwerwise, it will not take effect until the next map load, because the default value of 0 will have been processed before server.cfg is first loaded.

 * `rcon_password "<password>"` Default: ""
   Sets the password for RCON authentication.